jelena93/beer/README.md

 2.3.
 Style page - Displays style's name, description and all beers of that style.
 Admin can edit description and delete beers on this page.

 2.4.
-Add beer - Admin can add new beer to the system, by providing new beer's name, origin(domestic, imported), price(expensive, cheap), style (by choosing one of the existing beer styles), pictue(either as url or by uploading image), alcohol(in %), country and info.
+Add beer - Admin can add new beer to the system, by providing new beer name, origin (domestic, imported), price (expensive, cheap), style (by choosing one of the existing beer styles), picture (either url or by uploading image), alcohol (in %), country and info.
 All the information is required.
 Validation exists in fronted - [jQuery Validation Plugin][12] and in backend - [Structural validation library][13]

 [12]: https://jqueryvalidation.org/
 [13]: https://github.com/funcool/struct

 2.5.
 Searh beers - search by beer id, name, beer style, alcohol, manufacturer or country (Rest Api), by clicking on one of the beers admin is redirected to the page of that beer, which has more detailed information and where he can delete or edit selected beer.

 2.6.
 Beer page - displays beer's data.
 Admin can edit all of beer's information or delete beer.
-Also admin can delete user comments on that beer, if he finds them inappropriate.
+Also admin can delete user comments on that beer.

 If the user is logged in as user: